Updated: May 24

 It's no secret that running a business isn't easy.
 While every little thing matters when you're a business owner, perhaps the most crucial aspect is managing the business finances.
-If you don't do it right, you can quickly find yourself in a financial mess where you could be out of business with the blink of an eye.
+If you don’t manage this well, you can quickly find yourself in a financial quandary that can have a tremendous impact on the future of your business.

-The good news is that you can do many things to make your business more financially successful.
-Check out the the suggestions below:
+That will help make your business more financially successful.
+Check out the 8 suggestions below:

 #1 - Know Your Financial Status

 To make good business decisions, you have to have a clear idea of what you're working with.
 For starters, you need to know about income and expenses.
 You also need to know about how much cash you have on hand, as well as your debt.
 Armed with this knowledge, you can make decisions that can help you be more financially successful.
 Don’t hope so…know so.
 Make sure your projections are realistic and fact-based.

 Once you know your financial status, you should develop a clear plan outlining your future.
 Think about how you want to grow and create a plan to make that happen.
 For example, if you want more employees, include that in your business plan.
 If you're going to expand your store, website, and/or add more marketing efforts, be sure to include that in your plan as well

 Many business owners don't know how much they spend daily, putting them at a distinct disadvantage.
 By knowing your daily costs, you'll know where to make cuts and you'll be able to determine whether you can afford certain expenses.
 For example, if you spend $200 a day on office supplies, you may want to consider if you can afford to give your employees more days off.